Horsford’s foes call for inquiry, resignation in wake of his affair

 “(Horsford’s staff members) are good people,” she said.
 “They are there because they want to do good for the citizens of Nevada.
 Who could they have been helping instead of spending time working on someone’s personal project?”

-Republican Lisa Song Sutton released a statement calling for Horsford to immediately resign, as well as an investigation by the House Ethics Committee into whether any taxpayer money was used during the affair.
+Republican Lisa Song Sutton released a statement calling for Horsford to immediately resign and an investigation by the House Ethics Committee into whether any taxpayer money was used during the affair.

 “Given this news, I am infuriated,” Sutton said.
 “I am infuriated for Nevadans of the 4th District.”